 This brings us now to the Lord's Supper.
 The Supper represents the means of continuation of the disciple's life through the continuous assimilation of Christ Who is our bread of life, our Passover.
 The supper commemorates the atoning death of Christ, but at the same time symbolizes life for the baptized one, the follower of Christ.
 In Matt.
 26:26-29, we read: "As they were eating Jesus took bread, and blessed it, (He gave thanks to God), and brake it, (to eat of it), and gave it to the disciples and said, Take, eat, this is my body."
 He was here setting the example.
 When He broke it, He did not break it into two pieces without partaking, and then expect the disciples to do the same-break in two pieces and not partake either.
 Jesus did not make it confusing to the people.
 He brake it, with the intentions of eating thereof.
-In Luke's gospel.
-Christ stipulates, "This do"; in other words, do as I have done. "in remembrance of me."
+In Luke's gospel, Christ stipulates, "This do"; in other words, do as I have done, "in remembrance of me."
 Christ expected the disciples to follow His example; not do something that would prove impossible for them to do.

-we read: "And he (Jesus) took the cup, and gave thanks Alfred Godwin, Jr.; one daughter, Mary Dixie, Mrs. and gave it to them saying, Drink ye all of it, for this Phil Weeks; one grand daughter, Barbara Joyce Dabbs, is my blood of the new testament."
-Verse 29 continues and a host of other relatives and friends.
-Bro.
-Godwin to say that the drink element is "the fruit of the vine" and that Jesus would not drink again until that day in His Father's kingdom.
+Now, to the cup in the Supper.
+In Matt.
+26:27-28, we read: "And he (Jesus) took the cup, and gave thanks, and gave it to them saying, Drink ye all of it, for this is my blood of the new testament."
+Verse 29 continues to say that the drink element is "the fruit of the vine" and that Jesus would not drink again until that day in His Father's kingdom.
 Paul, in 1 Cor.
-11:25, clearly had lived in years gone by in the Lawrenceburg, Tenn. states that the cup is the New Testament in which is Christ's blood, shed to ratify the New Testament.
-We pollock's Mortuary, Pomona, Calif. in the afternoon of have one new testament; therefore, we have one cun Mar.
-9th.
-The very beautiful singing was by members in the communion to contain the blood of Christ.
+11:25, clearly states that the cup is the New Testament in which is Christ's blood, shed to ratify the New Testament.
+We have one new testament; therefore, we have one cup in the communion to contain the blood of Christ.